Collections

 What was changed from the original?

-• Players were shown fragments of the full work instead of drawings as clues.
-We put all the works into a booklet and included close-looking questions or activities to go along with each fragment.
-Instead of looking at works on one wall, players traversed the gallery.
+Players were shown fragments of the full work instead of drawings and clues.
+We put these images into a booklet and included questions and activities to go along with each fragment.
+We decided to include 7 works and included a map of the gallery for orientation in order to fit the content it into an 8-page-zine.

 What did you like?

-• Approximately 100 booklets were in circulation during the four hours that we offered the game.
-Most people played in pairs or groups, so we estimate around 200 people took part – that's about 10% of the more than 2,000 visitors we had in the building that day.
-I think that's a very positive result, especially since we didn't offer the game throughout the whole day.
-And what worked particularly well was that adults were also interested in the game.
+• Approximately 100 booklets were in circulation during the four hours we offered the game.
+Most people played in pairs or groups; therefore, we estimate around 200 players took part.
+That means, we were able to reach about 10% of the more than 2’000 visitors during that day.
+A very positive result, especially regarding the limited time frame and the other events happening at the same time.

 What would you change?